Licates: Name

 They are mentioned as Likátioi (Λικάτιοι; var. -ττ-) by Strabo (early 1st c.
 AD), as Licates by Pliny (1st c.
 AD), and as Likátoi (Λικάτοι) by Ptolemy (2nd c.
 AD).

 The ethnic name Licates has been traditionally compared to the river name Licca (modern Lech), and translated as 'those of the Licca'.
 According to Patrizia de Bernardo Stempel, however, "the word formations of the ethnonym and hydronym suggest that they originated independently of each other, even though they both contain the same Celtic lexeme lic(c)a ('rock').
 One would therefore assume that Licates simply denoted the 'rock dwellers' and thus inevitably represented a relatively old ethnic designation."

 Geography

 The Licates lived in the upper valley of the Lech river (Licca).
-Their territory was located east of the Estiones, north of the Genauni, west of the Cosuanetes.
+The Barrington Atlas locates their territory east of the Estiones, north of the Genauni, west of the Cosuanetes.
 They were part of the Vindelici.

 Their chief town, known as Damasia, has been identified with a fortified settlement in Auerberg, near modern Bernbeuren.
 Its name stems from a Gaulish word for 'cow' or 'stag', damos.